AnudeepKumarDonthu/golang-gorillamux-RESTAPI/README.md

 4th API
 --------
-http://localhost:8080/adduser --> POST end point to add user details to a in memory list and return the success message as "User Added Successfully with id :<Auto ++ id value>"
+http://localhost:8080/adduser --> POST end point to add user details to a in memory list and return the success message as "User Added Successfully with id :<Auto increment id value>"

 post request body :